Best Bali Dive Sites

 Daily trip schedules

-Our day-trips leave early mornings, so our free pickup is around 07:15 at your hotel (within the main areas of Kuta and Sanur).
-This means that wherever the dives are planned for, you can complete 2 dives and still be back to your Hotel or Resort in mid afternoon.
-Travel time to the dive- sites (from Sanur) varies from 40 minutes (Nusa Penida by Speedboat) to 2 hours (Tulamben by car).
+Our day-trips leave early mornings, so our free pickup is around 07:00 at your hotel (within the main areas of Kuta and Sanur).
+This means that wherever the dives are planned for, you can complete 2 dives and still be back to your Hotel or Resort in mid-afternoon.
+Travel time to the dive- sites (from Sanur) varies from 40 minutes (Nusa Penida by Speedboat) to up to 2 hours (Tulamben by car).
 All our cars are modern and air-conditioned, and we provide lunch, water and towels on all of our day trips.